 How is Major Depression Treated?

-Evidence reveals that combination of psychotherapy (cognitive behavioral therapy) and medications (selective serotonin reuptake inhibitors, serotonin-norepinephrine reuptake inhibitors or another class of antidepressants) is more effective than either treatment alone for depression.
-The optimal therapies for each individual dealing with depression depend on the severity of depression, other medical conditions the patient has, medications the patient is on, the support system, patient preference, frequency of follow up, and other factors.
+Evidence reveals that combination of psychotherapy (cognitive behavioral therapy) and medications (selective serotonin reuptake inhibitors, serotonin-norepinephrine reuptake inhibitors, or another class of antidepressants) is more effective than either treatment alone for depression.
+The optimal therapies for each individual dealing with depression depend on the severity of depression, other medical conditions the patient has, medications the patient is on, the support system, patient preference, frequency of follow-up, and other factors.

 As an integrative medicine physician, I often get asked about supplements that can be supportive for mood symptoms.
 Some individuals prefer to try supplements rather than medications, but before doing so, it is important to do research and talk to your doctor about whether supplemental support is appropriate for you.

 A review of 10 clinical trials concluded that omega-3 fatty acid supplementation for 4 weeks or more was more effective at reducing symptoms of depression than placebo in people with depression and bipolar disorder.
-An analysis of observational studies including 255,076 individuals and over 20,000 cases of depression found a correlation between dietary omega-3 fatty acid intake and lower risk of depression.
+An analysis of observational studies including 255,076 individuals and over 20,000 cases of depression found a correlation between dietary omega-3 fatty acid intake and a lower risk of depression.
 The maximum effect was achieved when the intake of omega-3 fatty acids was 1.8g/day.
 The authors reported, however, that the limitations of this review included study design and confounding factors.

-B vitamins, including B6, B9 (folate) and B12, play a role in how the brain functions.
+B vitamins, including B6, B9 (folate), and B12, play a role in how the brain functions.
 More specifically, they are involved in chemical reactions that regulate levels of neurotransmitters like serotonin and norepinephrine.
-Vitamin B6, B12 and folate also act as cofactors for enzymatic reactions in the methionine and folate cycles.
+Vitamin B6, B12, and folate also act as cofactors for enzymatic reactions in the methionine and folate cycles.
 Deficiency in one or more of these vitamins can lead to the accumulation of amino acid homocysteine.
 There is a correlation between high homocysteine and low mood, therefore, having a deficiency in these vitamins can have a negative effect on mental health.
 Interestingly, correcting homocysteine has not been shown to improve mood symptoms, so while it may be a marker of low mood (just as it is a marker of cardiovascular disease), correcting it may not correlate with improvement in mood.
-This review article argues that individuals who may suffer from insufficiency or deficiency in B vitamins, should consume a vitamin B complex that includes the entire vitamin B group.
+This review article argues that individuals who may suffer from insufficiency or deficiency in B vitamins should consume a vitamin B complex that includes the entire vitamin B group.

-A study where participants were either given a vitamin B complex (Max Stress B supplement) or placebo, found that vitamin B complex improved depression, anxiety and mental health quality of life of adults with depression more than placebo did.
+A study where participants were either given a vitamin B complex (Max Stress B supplement) or placebo, found that vitamin B complex improved depression, anxiety, and mental health quality of life of adults with depression more than placebo did.
 The intervention in this study lasted 60 days.

 A review of 18 scientific papers that studied the effect of at least 4 weeks of vitamin B complex on mood, found that 11 of these articles reported that vitamin B supplementation had a positive effect on mood, and performed better than placebo.
-Its benefit for depressive symptoms did not reach statistical significance, however, and no benefit was found with respect to anxiety.
-They did find that vitamin B vitamin supplementation benefited the healthy and at-risk populations with respect to stress, and that it may also benefit those who have poor nutrient status.
+Its benefit for depression symptoms did not reach statistical significance, however, and no benefit was found with respect to anxiety.
+They did find that vitamin B vitamin supplementation benefited the healthy and at-risk populations with respect to stress and that it may also benefit those who have poor nutrient status.
 This is why, in certain situations, it may be helpful to test the B vitamins, especially prior to considering supplementation.

-American Psychiatric Association recommends folate as a reasonable addition to treatment of major depressive disorder but reports that data don’t support that it be used alone.
+American Psychiatric Association recommends folate as a reasonable addition to the treatment of major depressive disorder but reports that data don’t support that it be used alone.

-In the context of the discussion relating to nutrients and mood, it is important to emphasize that whenever possible, in a healthy individual, healthy nutrition should be the source of most nutrients (assuming that an individual does not have low levels of nutrients, has access, ability and desire to consume a healthy, whole food plant-based diet, and does not have any medical conditions that impair absorption of nutrients).
+In the context of the discussion relating to nutrients and mood, it is important to emphasize that whenever possible, in a healthy individual, healthy nutrition should be the source of most nutrients (assuming that an individual does not have low levels of nutrients, has access, ability, and desire to consume a healthy, whole-food plant-based diet, and does not have any medical conditions that impair absorption of nutrients).
 Mediterranean diet is an excellent source of B vitamins.
-Specifically, B vitamins can be found in dark, leafy vegetables, nuts and seeds, legumes, fruit, whole grains, eggs, dairy, fish and meat.
+Specifically, B vitamins can be found in dark, leafy vegetables, nuts, and seeds, legumes, fruit, whole grains, eggs, dairy, fish, and meat.

-For those who do need supplementation, dosing for these vitamins should be discussed with your doctor and you shouldn’t exceed their recommendations.
+For those who do need dietary supplements, dosing for these vitamins should be discussed with your doctor and you shouldn’t exceed their recommendations.
 High levels of certain vitamins can lead to harmful effects (e.g., excess vitamin B6 can cause nerve damage; excess folate has been associated with increased risk of colorectal cancer and skin cancer).

 Iron deficiency, especially in premenopausal women, is not uncommon and can have an impact on mental health and quality of life.
 Poor concentration, fatigue, apathy, and an altering of neurotransmitter production in the brain, can all result from iron deficiency.